-The National Institute on Drug Abuse explains that the use of cocaine, as with other drugs, has serious long-term effects on the brains of cocaine abusers.
-Those who struggle with substance use disorders become dependent on the psychical changes that happen to their bodies (the “high”) when they are using.
+The National Institute on Drug Abuse explains that the use of cocaine, as with other drugs, has serious long-term effects on the brains of cocaine users.
+Those who struggle with substance use disorders become dependent on the physical changes that happen to their bodies (the “high”) when they are using.
 Thus, the chance of becoming addicted is highly likely.
 This is especially true for those who struggle with both mental health issues on top of drug addiction.

 There are short-term and long-term consequences of using cocaine.
 Alongside the short-term symptoms of extreme mood change, sensory overload, and paranoia, there are significant long-term risks, including:

 In addition to these effects, there is always the risk of death from cocaine overdose.